 The Wheeler High School fossil bed as well as other John Day Formation fossils were formed over 30 million years ago.
 At that time there was a moist temperate climate here.
 The prehistoric lake was surrounded by lush deciduous forest.
-During the formation of Cascade Mountains, volcanic ash and silt along with leaves, needles, fish, salamanders, and insects were washed into the lake.
-Over millions of years the sediments had been fossilized, preserving the ancient organic debris.
+During the formation of the Cascade Mountains, volcanic ash and silt along with leaves, needles, fish, salamanders, and insects were washed into the lake.
+Over millions of years, the sediments had been fossilized, preserving the ancient organic debris.

 There are some tools available on the site to use, but it is suggested to bring your own including a rock pick hammer, trowel, and chisel.

 Fossils Bed in Fossil | General Description

 Managed: Wheeler High School

 Accommodations: In the town

 Distance from the parking: Short